 In the same NRF report, it was revealed that, on average, 13.7% of all returns are fraudulent.
 This data suggests that for online businesses, dealing with returns may pose a risk, as more than one-tenth of them could potentially exploit the return policy, resulting in financial losses for the business.

-In this article we shed light on fraudulent returns and uncover the most common methods employed by scammers to deceive online stores, exploiting vulnerabilities in return policies.
-Drawing upon our expertise in eСommerce, we will provide advice aimed at helping you safeguard your online store against the threat of return fraud.
+In this article, we shed light on fraudulent returns and uncover the most common methods employed by scammers to deceive online stores, exploiting vulnerabilities in return policies.
+Drawing upon our expertise in eCommerce, we will provide advice aimed at helping you safeguard your online store against the threat of return fraud.
+To take your protection a step further, consider leveraging specialized return management software designed to detect suspicious patterns, reduce losses, and keep your profits secure.

 What is return fraud?